The Double Your Sustainability Blog

 Group the Improvement Areas by theme: Environment, Labour and Human Rights, Ethics, and Sustainable Procurement.
 Then look for repeated patterns.
 A single isolated point may be a narrow evidence issue.
 Repeated findings in one theme often point to a larger management-system gap.

-Diagnose the P-A-R weakness
+Diagnose the Policy, Action, and Result weakness

 Check evidence quality